-in order to maintain the integrity of the College's academic programs, special criteria for admission to certain courses and curricula must be set, minimum requirements for retention of student status must be defined, and requirements for completion of curricula and awarding degrees must be set.
+In order to maintain the integrity of the College's academic programs, special criteria for admission to certain courses and curricula must be set, minimum requirements for retention of student status must be defined, and requirements for completion of curricula and awarding degrees must be set.
 For such standards to be meaningful, they must be realistic.
-However, in recognition of fact that there extenuating may be circumstances or compensating factors particular case, appeals for waivers of specific graduation requirements may be made through a student's advisor to the vice-president instructional services.
-All waivers of required courses in anv College program and authorizations for substituting certain courses in lieu of specific program requirements must approved by the vice-president for instructional services.
-The vice-president's written approval for a waiver must be filed with the Admissions Officeprior to the student's formal graduation check.
+However, in recognition of the fact that there may be extenuating circumstances or compensating factors in a particular case, appeals for waivers of specific graduation requirements may be made through a student's advisor to the vice-president for instructional services.
+All waivers of required courses in any College program and all authorizations for substituting certain courses in lieu of specific program requirements must be approved by the vice-president for instructional services.
+The vice-president's written approval for a waiver must be filed with the Admissions Office prior to the student's formal graduation check.